 Students who participate in school-sponsored trips are required to use school-provided transportation to and from the event.
-However, in accordance with campus procedures and if allowed by the sponsor or coach, a parent may provide written consent for his or her child to ride with or be released after the event to the parent or another adult designated by the parent.
+However, in accordance with campus procedures, a parent may provide written consent for his or her child to ride with or be released after the event to the parent or another adult designated by the parent.